-The Hopwood Room was established by Professor Roy W. Cowden, Director of the Hopwood Awards from 1933 to 1952, who generously contributed a part of his library, which has grown through the addition of many volumes of contemporary literature.
-In addition to housing the winning manuscripts from the past years of the contests, the Hopwood Room has a lending library of twentieth-century literature, current journals that feature creative writing, reference books on how to get published, information on graduate and summer writing programs, and a collection of screenplays donated by Lawrence Kasdan.
-The Hopwood Tea is held regularly during the fall and winter terms on Thursdays from either 3:30–5:00 p.m. or 4:00-5:00 p.m. (depending on whether a visiting writer roundtable is being held), a gathering to which all are welcome.
-Visiting writers are often special guests at the tea.
+The Hopwood Room was established by Professor Roy W. Cowden, Director of the Hopwood Awards from 1933 to 1952, who generously contributed a part of his library, which has grown through the addition of many volumes of contemporary literature, thanks in large part to the Miriam Baron Zerman Book Fund.
+In addition to housing the winning manuscripts from the past years of the contests, the Hopwood Room has a lending library of twentieth and twenty-first century literature; active subscriptions to 50+ current literary journals that feature creative writing; reference books; information on graduate and summer writing programs; and a collection of screenplays donated by Hopwood winner Lawrence Kasdan.
+The Hopwood Room is a great place to read, gather, get some writing done, or just relax.
+You can find us open most weeks from 9-5, Mondays through Friday.